Wabashiki FWA advisories

 Wabashiki Fish & Wildlife Area is composed of 2,600 acres of floodplain along the Wabash River.
 In 2010, Vigo County Parks Department and the Department of Natural Resources joined together in a cooperative effort to offer this bird viewing paradise to all of its patrons.

-- Deer hunting: Bonus antlerless tags are not permitted.
-Hunting is not permitted during the special antlerless season.
+- Bonus antlerless tags are not permitted during deer season and there is no deer hunting during the special antlerless season.

 NO Camping and NO Swimming Allowed.

 For additional property rules, visit Indiana Fish & Wildlife Area Rules.
 For more information contact the office at 765-653-0453.